rubystar/pro-bars/README.md

 Usage
 =====

-Link both 'pro-bars.min.css', 'pro-bars.min.js' and 'visible.min.js' (TeamDF) to your document.
+Link both 'pro-bars.min.css', 'pro-bars.min.js' and 'appear.min.js' to your document.
 Using ProBars requires a simple HTML markup and a few select class names.
 It also uses the [Flat UI Color Scheme](http://flatuicolors.com/) to help style the progress bars, if color classes aren't provided it uses a default grey color scheme.
 There are 2 data attributes you must specify `data-pro-bar-percent` is how far the bar will animate to and `data-pro-bar-delay` to set a delay on the animation.
-Since it relies on jQuery to animate the bars length from 0 to 'x', applying the class `bar-*` to the `pro-bar` element works as a CSS fallback.
+Since it relies on jQuery to animate the bars length from 0 to 'x', applying the class `bar-*` to the `pro-bar` element and it will set the width as a CSS fallback (non animated).

 ```
 <div class="pro-bar-container color-nephriti">